 This is prime sugar country, with about 80,000 hectares of land under sugar cane, and an annual production of about 1.25 million tonnes of raw sugar.
-The district also contributes one-third of the nation’s mango harvest and is a major producer of melons and a host of other fruit and vegetables.
+The district also contributes one-third of the nation’s mango harvest and is a major producer of melons and many other fruit and vegetable varieties.

 The Burdekin’s magnificent wetlands offer excellent birdwatching opportunities.
 About 280 species have been recorded in the area, including the cotton pygmy-goose, which is listed as endangered in New South Wales.